BosqueLanguage/BosqueCore/README.md

 This project welcomes community contributions.

-* [Submit bugs](https://github.com/Microsoft/BosqueLanguage/issues) and help us verify fixes.
+* [Submit bugs](https://github.com/BosqueLanguage/BosqueCore/issues) and help us verify fixes.
-* [Submit pull requests](https://github.com/Microsoft/BosqueLanguage/pulls) for bug fixes and features and discuss existing proposals.
+* [Submit pull requests](https://github.com/BosqueLanguage/BosqueCore/pulls) for bug fixes and features and discuss existing proposals.
 * Chat about the [@BosqueLanguage](https://twitter.com/BosqueLanguage) (or [#BosqueLanguage](https://twitter.com/hashtag/BosqueLanguage)) on Twitter.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).

-Please refer to [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License